 The internet technology keeps expanding.
 I have created this site to provide a sharper focus on multicultural education, as I see it.
 Hope that you find the resources of help.
 For those of you, especially students, who have been writing me about multicultural education, I am glad to help out with your research but please do your homework by checking the sources on this website first.
 And thank you for your interest in MCE.

-He has been an educator for over 35 years in the U.S. and Canada and has made seven trips to China and one to South Africa to study multicultural education.
+He has been an educator for over 35 years in the U.S. and Canada and has made seven trips to China, one to South Africa and one to Cuba to study multicultural education.
 In 2007 he made his first trip to Israel to study the Holocaust.
 He has given over 400 workshops, lectures and keynotes on diversity, multicultural education and organizational development.
 He is a regular presenter at state and national conferences, has appeared on both radio and television on diversity issues.
-Over the past eighteen years, he has trained over 15,000 educators.
+Over the years, he has trained over 15,000 educators.